Variante/GeniusInvokationSimulator/README.md

 ## Update log
 12/20/22:
-1. Add some Elemental Resonance cards
+1. Add some Elemental Resonance cards and some event cards
+2. reorganize the game loop structure

 12/19/22:
 1. Finish basic skill pipeline